truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 ### Create Configuration Arguments

-`create` has 7 available arguments for group configuration.
+`create` has seven available arguments for group configuration.
 They are:

 * gid
 * name